Deltares/fews-web-oc/docs/public/configuration/README.md

 The period shown in the graph corresponds to the configured relative view period in DisplayGroups.xml

+### Permissions
+By assigning viewPermissions in Topology.xml, it is possible to configure nodes for Web OC users that do not affect usage in the "thick" client.
+If authentication is not used for Web OC, permissions can still be utilized by configuring "defaultUser" in WebServices.xml (https://publicwiki.deltares.nl/pages/viewpage.action?pageId=220266993).
+The Web OC component that utilizes Topology.xml is TopologyDisplay.

 ## Other WEB OC functional components

 Next to the Topology Display, three additional components can be configured in WebOperatorClient.xml: spatialDisplay, systemMonitor and schematicStatusDisplay.